viewer: 42110 | love: 0

-From Manado, catch one of the twice-weekly flights to Luwuk, followed by an 8-hour bus ride to Ampana, Central Sulawesi.
+From Manado, Jakarta or Makassar, catch one of the twice-weekly flights to Luwuk, followed by an 8-hour bus ride to Ampana, Central Sulawesi.
 Ampana is the usual port to the Togean Islands.
-Boats depart four times a week at 10:00am.
+From Ampana, public boats depart to Poya Lisa every Tuesday, Wednesday, Friday and Sunday at 9:00 a.m.
+The ride takes 2 ½ hours.

 Alternatively, one may go via Gorontalo City, which can be reached from Manado by bus, chartered car, or plane.
 From Gorontalo, ferries depart once a week on an arduous 12-hour voyage to Wakai.
-Once in Wakai, you must take a speedboat to Kadidiri.
+The Gorontalo-Wakai ferry departs every Tuesday, Wednesday and Friday at 20:00.
+After that, hire another small boat 2 hours to Poya Lisa.